Ivo-Balbaert/The_Way_to_Jai/book/14_Branching_with_if_else.md

 ```
 Following line (2) the **#through** directive is used in an if-case statement.
 This directive ensures that a fall_through to the next case occurs, so that this branch is also executed.
 So this is the exact opposite behavior as in C, where you have to write `break` in order not to fall-through.

+The case branch without a value is the default case, when no other values match.
+Only one case branch is ever executed.
 If-case statements work on integers, strings, enums, bools, arrays, and floats (but be very careful when using if-case statements with floats since floating point numbers approximate values).

 ## 14.3.1 Using if-case with enums and #complete